2021 Qatar Grand Prix: Race

 The race began at 17:00 local time and was contested over 57 laps.
 The race was noted for four front-left tyre failures, as teams attempted to run one-stop strategies against Pirelli's advice.
+Hamilton won the race, leading every lap, but Verstappen, who finished second, denied him a grand slam by setting the fastest lap.
+Fernando Alonso finished third, taking his first podium since the 2014 Hungarian Grand Prix.